Ōmuta Station: Lines

 The station is served by the Kagoshima Main Line and is located 147.5 km from the starting point of the line at Mojiko.

 In addition, the station is the southern terminus of the Tenjin Ōmuta Line and is located 74.8 km from the starting point of the line at Tenjin.

 Layout

-The JR Kyushu part of the station consists of a side and an island platform (platforms 1-3) serving three tracks.
+The JR Kyushu part of the station consists of an elevated side platform and island platform (platforms 1–3) serving three tracks, with the station facilities underneath.
 The Nishitetsu part consists of three tracks served by three bay platforms.
 One bay platform is one sided and is designated as platforms 4.
 The other two bays are two sided, platforms 5-6 serving one track and 7-8 another.
 A large number of passing loops and sidings are located between the JR and Nishitetsu platforms.
 In addition, another group of sidings branch off track 1 on the JR side.